Why You Should Be Using PoE Switches In Your Surveillance System

 There are also PoE+ devices available.
 The biggest difference here is that PoE+ delivers more power than a standard managed PoE switch.
 They can transmit up to 30 watts over Cat 5 cables, versus the average 15.4 watts offered by standard managed PoE switches.
 The use of PoE+ has increased in popularity as video surveillance systems move toward power hungry, high-definition, analytic IP cameras.

 The use of PoE Injectors in video surveillance system design is also increasing.
-These devices support gigabit speeds while powering a complaint device over a single cable.
+These devices support gigabit speeds while powering a compliant device over a single cable.
 They boost power coming to a device that might need more power, such as a Pan-Tilt-Zoom (PTZ) camera, which has more moving parts requiring power to operate.